ifanchu/pyXBRL/README.md

 This module provides 2 classes: `UsGaapConcept` and `UsGaapConceptPool`.
 These 2 clases are to provide access to the standard US GAAP financial reporting Taxonomy established by [FASB](http://www.fasb.org/home).
 You can get all valid us-gaap tag from these classes.

-There is already a usgaap-concepts.pickle file which was serialized ahead of time, you can delete this file and call any public method in the module to create the pickle file.

-Note that there are nearly 18000 entries of UsGaapConcept, so reading the pickle could take about 5 seconds.
+Note that there are nearly 18000 entries of UsGaapConcept, so reading the pickle could take about 2 seconds.

 ## How to add additional CommonFact